 Students will use Schedule Builder to register for classes.
 This online system offers a pre-registration planning tool which allows you to create your schedule prior to your registration appointment time.

-Schedule Builder opens for pre-planning for Fall 2022 courses on April 14.
+Schedule Builder opens for pre-planning for Spring 2023 courses on November 1.

 Finding Open Courses